robellison/docker-libranms/README.md

 As in the list above, setting `USE_WEATHERMAP` will install network-weathermap under the htmldir if not there already and schedule map-poller.php in cron.

-To modify configuration, volume mount observium's htmldir to access weathermap.
+To modify configuration, volume mount librenms's htmldir to access weathermap.

 Maintenance
 -----------

-Observium has a tendancy to become huge over time with its eventlog containing every port that flaps, syslog, performance timings for every run, and more.
+librenms has a tendancy to become huge over time with its eventlog containing every port that flaps, syslog, performance timings for every run, and more.

 This image comes with a cronjob that will run daily for you to clean this up.